input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

         { amount :: Integer
             -- 256 bit unsigned integer that represents amount of tokens being sent out of the bridge , recipient :: Address
-            -- the address of a recipien
+            -- the address of a recipient
         , tokenName :: TokenName
             -- 32 byte token name (often "FUEL")
         , previousMerkleRoot :: Maybe ByteString